NetApp-on-Google-Cloud/GCP-CVS-CapacityManager/README.md

 Required:
 * **interval**: Time interval in minutes the script will be called (e.g. 60 for every 60 minutes).
 If set to 0, static resize strategy is used
 * **margin**: Amount of free space to keep in the volume.
 See resize strategies
-* **service_account**: A base64 encoded JSON key for an [IAM service account](https://cloud.google.com/architecture/partners/netapp-cloud-volumes/api?hl=en_US) which has *roles/netappcloudvolumes.admin*.
-Use ```cat key.json | base64``` to generate it.
-Goal is to eventually use service account impersonation, but we need to stick with passing credentials for now
+* **service_account**: principal of service account to impersonate.
+Needs *roles/netappcloudvolumes.admin* permissions.
+See https://cloud.google.com/iam/docs/impersonating-service-accounts#impersonate-sa-level.
+Run CloudFunctions as another service account, which is granted roles/iam.serviceAccountTokenCreator to this one.

 Optional:
-* **projectid**: GCP project ID (e.g my-project) or GCP project number (e.g. 1234567890). if omited, project ID use read from service_account.
+* **projectid**: GCP project ID (e.g my-project) or GCP project number (e.g. 1234567890). if omited, project ID is derived from service_account.
 If project ID is specified, the script needs *resourcemanager.projects.get* permissions.
 Use project number if that permissions are not granted.
 Use environment variable DEVSHELL_PROJECT_ID
 * **dry_mode**: If present, script will only report intended actions, but will not change volume sizes

 For Cloud Monitoring alert event based invocation, projectid will be provided by the PubSub event and doesn't need to be specified.